LATEST NEWS FROM LEADER - MARCH 2021

 The Local Development Strategy (LDS) for East Galway was submitted to the Department 31st March 2017 for approval.
 The Department has since approved this LDS.
 This LDS sets out the objectives and actions proposed for the new LEADER programme.
 As per Department Guidelines there are three main themes for the LEADER programme which guided the strategy development.

-The Operating Rules for the LEADER programme can be found here: LEADER 2014 - 20 Operating Rules
+The Operating Rules of the Leader Programme can be found here: LEADER OPERATING RULES 2014 - 2020 Version 3

 Galway Rural Development has developed an information booklet “East

 Galway Local Development Strategy Summary” which provides information on the